clearent/ClearentIdtechIOSFramework/README.md

 **Important Note:**

 The safe keeping of the **API URL**, **API KEY** and the **PUBLIC KEY** is the integrators reposability.
 The SDK stores this information only in memory!
-If not public key is passed, this will be fetched from the web.
+If no public key is passed, this will be fetched from the web.

 **ClearentWrapperProtocol** is the protocol you will need to implement in order to receive updates , error and notifications from the SDK.
 Each method from the protocol is documented in code.